 - 2 teaspoons grated candied orange peel

 Is it all right to use dried orange zest?
-Making orange zest does add another step to recipes, so what about buying dried orange zest?
 Does it taste any good?
 Sure!
-Dried zest may not have quite the orange punch, but it works just fine in a pinch, especially if you are adding it to baked goods.
+Dried may not have quite the orange punch, but it works just fine in a pinch, especially if you are adding it to baked goods.

-Where do you find dried orange zest?
-I usually buy it direct from Amazon because it is cheaper, but you can sometimes find dried orange zest in the spice section of a supermarket.
-Dried zest doesn't look as nice as a garnish, but it is a lot easier to have some in your cupboard that you just pull out and use if you don't have fresh oranges or the time to zest an orange.
+Where do you find dried?
+I usually buy it from Amazon because it is cheaper, but you can sometimes find it in the spice section of a supermarket.
+Dried doesn't look as nice as a garnish, but it is a lot easier to have some in your cupboard that you just pull out and use.

-Make your own dried zest.
-You can even make your own dried orange zest by just letting the zested peels dry out and then putting them in a jar.
+Make your own.
+Let zested peels dry out and then put them in a jar.
 However, I generally find the zest is better if I put the extra in a Ziplock bag and put it in the freezer.

 "Zest" is an excellent word for grated orange peelings because it adds a distinctive flavor and smell to foods.
 Here are some facts to know: